Skip to main content

 note

-Since this preset comes with the executable, the list of rules included into it depends on the executable version, but is expected to match the latest version located here.
+Since built-in presets come with the executable, the list of the included rules or metrics depends on the executable version, but is expected to match the latest version located here and here.

 Additionally, all rule tags are available as built-in presets.
 For example,